 You will see something called Component services double click on that.

-Step 2.
-Under the console root, you will see three tabs.
-Click on the ‘services (local)’ tab and find Windows update service, go to its properties by double tapping it.
+services (Local) tab and find Windows update service, go to its properties by double tapping it.
 There is a drop down list of ‘startup type’ choose Disabled and save it.

 Step 3.
 Check if this stops updates.
 Click on the start button, and type ‘Windows Update’ and check for updates your computer is not just going to use the internet.
 So yes Windows 10 won’t download the updates automatically and left you with this message.

 Step 4.
 (Rollover) That’s all, in future if you need to turn on the windows update, go again on windows update properties (Component Services) and set the startup type as ‘Autostart or delayed start’ you may need to restart your computer to take the effects.

 The odd is even you can also disable windows updates in windows 7 using this exact steps.
 If you are on Windows 7 you, PC might ask to update to Windows 10, and you may just not want to update that computer so that you can disable Windows 10 update in Windows 7.